Exomanz/ConsistentSaberColors/README.md

 ## Roadpath
 - Realtime color updates when editing color schemes
 - Internal code cleanup
-- Support for CustomMenuPointers (right now it's listed as an incompatibility, so this mod will be ignored if CMP is installed)

 ## Notes
 This mod has a built-in PlayerData Local Backup service.
 The reason behind this is that during development, there were multiple instances that my PlayerData got wiped.